zulip/zulip/docs/settings.md

 Zulip has separated those settings that we expect a system administrator to change (with nice documentation) from the ~1000 lines of settings needed by the Zulip Django app.
-As a result, there are a few files involved in the Zulip settings for server administrations.
+As a result, there are a few files involved in the Zulip settings for server administrators.
 In a production environment, we have:

-* `/etc/zulip/settings.py` (the template is in the Zulip repo at `zproject/prod_settings_template.py`) is the main system administration facing settings file for Zulip.
+* `/etc/zulip/settings.py` (the template is in the Zulip repo at `zproject/prod_settings_template.py`) is the main system administrator-facing settings file for Zulip.
 It contains all the server-specific settings, such as how to send outgoing email, the hostname of the Postgres database, etc., but does not contain any secrets (e.g. passwords, secret API keys, cryptographic keys, etc.).